dojo/widgets/src/menu/README.md

 ### Keyboard Navigation

-`Menu` follows the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/#menu) for menus to the extent that the various use cases are described.
+`Menu` and `SubMenu` follow the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/#menu) for menus to the extent that the various use cases are described.
 As such, menus exhibit the following behavior:

 - One `tab` press into a top-level menu, one `tab` press out of it.
 - Arrow keys control navigation between items within a menu (see below).
-- Pressing the escape key within a submenu closes the submenu.
-When the submenu is re-opened, focus is placed on the first item.
+- Pressing the escape key within a `SubMenu` closes its menu.
+When the menu is re-opened, focus is placed on the first item.
 - Pressing the enter key triggers an item's action.
-If the item is used as the trigger for a submenu, then the submenu is toggled opened/closed.
+If the item is used as the trigger for a `SubMenu`, then its menu is toggled opened/closed.
 - Pressing the space key triggers an item's action.
-If the item is used as the trigger for a submenu, then the submenu is toggled opened/closed.
+If the item is used as the trigger for a `SubMenu`, then its menu is toggled opened/closed.

 **Arrow key navigation with `orientation="horizontal"`**:
 - Pressing the left arrow key moves focus to the previous item.
 If the first item is currently selected, focus is moved to the last item.
 - Pressing the right arrow key moves focus to the next item.
 If the last item is currently selected, focus is moved to the first item.
-- Pressing the down arrow key when focus is on a trigger for a submenu moves focus into the submenu, placing the focus on the previously-focused item.
-If the submenu is hidden, it will be displayed.
+- Pressing the down arrow key when focus is on a trigger for a `SubMenu` moves focus into its menu, placing the focus on the previously-focused item.
+If the menu is hidden, it is displayed.
-- Pressing the up arrow key when focus is on an item within a submenu moves focus back to the trigger item.
-The next time the submenu receives focus, the previously-focused item receives the focus.
+- Pressing the up arrow key when focus is on an item within a `SubMenu` moves focus back to its trigger.
+The next time the `SubMenu` receives focus, the previously-focused item receives the focus.
 Pressing the up arrow key has no effect in other circumstances.

 **Arrow key navigation with `orientation="vertical"` (the default)**:
 - Pressing the up arrow key moves focus to the previous item.
 If the first item is currently selected, focus is moved to the last item.
 - Pressing the down arrow key moves focus to the next item.
 If the last item is currently selected, focus is moved to the first item.
-- Pressing the right arrow key when focus is on a trigger for a submenu moves focus into the submenu, placing the focus on the previously-focused item.
-If the submenu is hidden, it will be displayed.
+- Pressing the right arrow key when focus is on a trigger for a `SubMenu` moves focus its menu, placing the focus on the previously-focused item.
+If the menu is hidden, it is displayed.
-- Pressing the left arrow key when focus is on an item within a submenu moves focus back to the trigger item.
-The next time the submenu receives focus, the previously-focused item receives the focus.
+- Pressing the left arrow key when focus is on an item within a `SubMenu` moves focus back its trigger.
+The next time the `SubMenu` receives focus, the previously-focused item receives the focus.
 Pressing the left arrow key has no effect in other circumstances.